Blog Post

 External links help support points throughout the content, benefiting visitors and websites.

-Social media for SEO
+Social Media for Optimisation

 Continue to be active on social media to help your search engine rank.

-Summary – what SEO means
+Summary – What SEO Means

-SEO means so many things now as many factors help search engines recognise when a website owner provides for its visitors.
+SEO means so many things now, as many factors help search engines recognise when a website owner provides for its visitors.

 Guidelines give good reasons for website owners to revisit their websites.